});

 • Reused or weak passwords

-To defend against modern threats, organisations must move beyond static credentials and implement layered authentication methods.
+To defend against modern threats, organisations need to move beyond static credentials and adopt smarter authentication methods.

 Advanced Protection Strategies Against Credential Theft